Metadrop/drupal-boilerplate/readme.md

 ```

-Once Composer finalizes the project creation an assistant will be autmatically run.
+Once Composer finalizes the project creation an assistant will be automatically run.
 It will ask you a few questions:

  - The project name: this a machine name for the project.
 It will be used for Docker container names, project URL and some other places.
 Please, use only letters, numbers and underscores.

  - Setup a git repository?
 If yes, the assistant will initialize a git repository and make the initial commit.

  - Install Drupal?
-If thes, the assistan will configure and install a Drupal site.
+If yes, the assistant will configure and install a Drupal site.

- - Radix sub-theme: the asistant can create a [Radix](https://www.drupal.org/project/radix) subtheme for you.
+ - Radix sub-theme: the assistant can create a [Radix](https://www.drupal.org/project/radix) subtheme for you.
 We quite often use Radix as the base theme of our projects.
 You can skip this and use your own theme, of course.

-After the assistant finished, if you have selected to install Drupal your project will be running and the assitant will print the URL to access it.
+After the assistant finished, if you have selected to install Drupal your project will be running and the assistant will print the URL to access it.